saich9424/SOEN-691-PROJECT/README.md

 It has total 21 columns but we are not going to focus on all of them.
 The main columns we have considered are given below.

 * <b>Restaurant Id :</b> Unique Id <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column to uniquly identify restaurant.
 * <b>Restaurant Name :</b> contains the name of the restaurant <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column to print result along with restaurant names.
 * <b>Cuisenes :</b> contains the variety of cusiens. <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column if the user want to filter based on cuisenes.
 * <b>Aggregate rating :</b> Average rating of the restaurant <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column to use these rating for content based filtering.
 * <b>Votes :</b> Number of votes given to particular restaurant <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column to put thresold for minimum nuber of votes.
 * <b>Average Cost for two :</b> contains the approximate cost for meal for two people <br />
+&nbsp;   &nbsp;   &nbsp; We have chosen this column if the user want to filter based on cost.

 ### Sample Data